ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Workflow Transition limitation

-The Workflow Transition (`WorkflowTransition`) limitation specifies whether the User can move the content in a workflow through a specific transition.
+The Workflow Transition (`WorkflowTransition`) limitation specifies whether the user can move the content in a workflow through a specific transition.

 ### Possible values